- Academic Services and Resources

 - A student must contact the Registrar’s Office to withdraw from any class.

 - Email email@example.com

 - The instructor cannot withdraw the student.
 Notifying the instructor or advisor does not constitute an official withdrawal from a class.

 - A student who stops attending a class without giving official withdrawal notice to the Registrar’s Office will remain registered and receive a grade of ‘F’ at the end of the course.

 - The official date of withdrawing the class is determined by the student’s date of notification to the Registrar’s Office.

-- Students must withdraw before the Last day to withdraw without an ‘F’ set for their program and class session.
-The official Last Date to Withdraw from the class sessions for each program is listed in the academic calendars (Traditional Undergrad, APS, or Graduate) found at the front of this Academic Catalog.
+- Students must withdraw before the Last Date to Withdraw without a grade of ‘F’ set for their program and class session.
+The official Last Date to Withdraw from the class sessions for each program is listed in the Academic Calendars (Traditional Undergrad, APS, or Graduate).
 For classes with start and end dates that do not follow the official class sessions or modules listed in the calendar, the last date to withdraw without a grade of F is before the two-thirds point of the class.
 After the last date to withdraw or after two-thirds of the class sessions have passed, the student must receive the earned grade for the class.